karip/toisto-aiff-test-suite/README.md

 The `invalid` folder contains invalid files.
 The readers may or may not read them, but hopefully they won't crash reading them.
 The unspecified files contain non-ASCII characters in textual fields, which are not allowed by the spec.
-However, macOS Audio Toolbox API seems to read them as ISO 8859-1 or UTF-8.
+However, macOS Audio Toolbox framework seems to read them as ISO 8859-1 or UTF-8.

 ## Expected results (json files)